-- and/or by FRC Staff; - b. may communicate with the company at any time or ask the FRC Staff to do so on their behalf; - c. may meet with the company at any time (and, if it does so, will encourage the company to invite their auditors); and - d. may seek representations from a complainant or other third parties where it appears that they may have useful and relevant information to contribute to the Review, subject to any considerations of confidentiality; - e. may, in their discretion or at the direction of the Executive Director of Supervision, appoint a nominee within the FRC Executive to carry out their functions, in which case references in Parts 2 and 3 to the CRR Director shall mean their nominee. - 21.
+- d. may seek representations from a complainant or other third parties where it appears that they may have useful and relevant information to contribute to the Review, subject to any considerations of confidentiality; - e. may, in their discretion or at the direction of the Executive Director of Supervision, appoint a nominee within the FRC Executive to carry out their functions, in which case references in Parts 2 and 3 to the CRR Director shall mean their nominee. - 21.
 If, during the course of a Stage 1 review, the CRR Director identifies a new issue in respect of which they consider that there is, or may be, a question whether there has been a breach of relevant accounting and reporting requirements, they may extend or vary the ambit of the Stage 1 review. - 22.
-As a result of the CRR Director's consideration of the matter and/or as a result of explanations or proposals provided by the company, such as revision of a relevant aspect of a Report, the review may be closed at this stage and the CRR Director will report such closure to the Board, as appropriate.
+As a result of the CRR Director's consideration of the matter and/or as a result of explanations or proposals provided by the company, such as revision of a relevant aspect of a Report, the review may be closed at this stage and the CRR Director will report such closure to the Conduct Committee, as appropriate.

-Stage 2 - Notice of potential referral to the Board
+Stage 2 - Notice of potential referral to Conduct Committee